How does a child qualify for the

 Florida Gifted Network

 National Association for Gifted Children (NAGC)

 Florida Education Standards (including proposals for Gifted Standards - click Standards at top)

 Sunrise Learning Lab (a blog linked to a pilot program for gifted children in Pasco County)

 Odyssey of the Mind (an excellent educational program)

 Summer Institute for the Gifted (both day, residential, and online courses in many subjects)

-Please also feel free to text me at the phone number listed above (although please be aware that text messaging is not the securest form of communicating so do not provide any information that is highly personal or sensitive).
+Please also feel free to text me at the phone number listed above (but please be aware that text messaging is not the securest form of communicating so do not provide any information that is highly personal or sensitive).

 A. Paige Frecker, Ed.S., NCSP